-MOC training materials and attestation forms are available at MolinaHealthcare.com/model-of-care-Provider_Training.
-The completion date for this year's training was due on October 31, 2024.
+MOC training materials and attestation forms are available at MolinaHealthcare.com/model-of-care-Provider-Training.
+The completion date for this year's training is Dec.
+31, 2024.

-If you have any additional questions, please contact your local Molina Provider Relations representative.
+If you have any additional questions, please contact your local Molina Provider Relations representative at OHProviderRelations@MolinaHealthcare.com.

-Third-party liability (TPL) on explanation of payments (EOP)
+Third party liability (TPL) on explanation of payments (EOP)

-Third-party liability (TPL) refunds are an internal way Molina posts refunds received and do not reflect recoupment from a payee.
-The Molina 835 will indicate a WO/72 adjustment on the PLB segment, indicating the amount (which is the refund) and the claim ID in the reference field.
-In addition, on the EOP itself, the reversal claim will show a \$0.00 amount, and a remit message will indicate that a TPL refund has been applied.
-No recoupment occurs to decrease a provider's payment.
+Third party liability (TPL) refunds are an internal way Molina posts refunds received and do not reflect recoupment from a payee.
+The Molina 835 will indicate a WO/72 adjustment on the Provider-Level Balance (PLB) segment, indicating the amount (which is the refund) and the claim ID in the reference field.
+In addition, on the explanation of payments (EOP) itself, the reversal claim will show a \$0.00 amount, and a remit message will indicate that a TPL refund has been applied.
+No recoupment occurs.